No matter where you travel, you must eat, right? Yes, you must, but what Lisbon food must you try when visiting Lisbon?

 Whether you want savory treats, a sweet bite, or great lunch deals, you must try these Portuguese dishes.

-Each of these food types is a Lisbon favorite, and you can find them at a festival in town, at different restaurants, or at a kiosk around the corner.
+Each of these food types is a Lisbon favorite, and you can find them at a festival in town, at different restaurants, or a kiosk around the corner.

 So, you will have no shortage of options for lunch or an afternoon treat to dinner as you will find a perfect bite to taste these Portuguese-style foods.